-Nikoi was built using local and salvaged materials, labour and services.
+COMMUNITY Nikoi was built using local and salvaged materials, labour and services.
 The owners took this one step further and taught many of their contractors and staff new trades and techniques.
 This not only made operational sense but has also meant that, in the long run, there is a mutual respect with the local community, staff and tradesmen who all take pride in the project.
 A review of our community impact estimated that the business has a positive direct impact on the lives of 16,000 people in Bintan and surrounding islands.

-LOCAL SUPPLIERS

-Nearly 100% of the produce not grown on the farm is purchased from local markets or from small traders.
-Wherever possible we avoid middlemen and actively support locals in establishing businesses that supply fresh, sustainable and organic produce.
-Nikoi has helped to establish many local businesses.
-Notably a car rental business that the company helped support from the beginning has grown 12 fold.
-The supplier of the 'alang alang' for the grass roofs was provided with training on the techniques which resulted in a three fold increase in the price of their product, decreased the frequency that the roofs have to be replaced and transformed the product into one made entirely from natural materials.
-In helping these businesses set up and develop, Nikoi has helped to improve these businesses significantly and had a much larger positive impact on the local community than other resorts.
+LOCAL SUPPLIERS Nearly 100% of the produce not grown on the farm is purchased from local markets or from small traders.
+Wherever possible, middlemen are avoided and locals are actively supported in establishing businesses that supply fresh, sustainable and organic produce, as well as other services.
+Notably, a car rental business that the company helped support from the beginning has grown 12 fold.
+The supplier of the 'alang alang' for the grass roofs was provided with training on the techniques which resulted in a three fold increase in the price of their product, decreased the frequency that the roofs have to be replaced and transformed the product into one made entirely from materials.
+In helping these natural businesses set up and develop, Nikoi has to improve their return helped significantly and, in turn had a much larger positive impact on the local community than other resorts.
 Nikoi has actively helped a number of staff establish micro enterprises supplying the business with goods and services such as bamboo straws, bamboo luggage tags, fruit and vegetables, yoga and cooking classes.